 Written by Nick Defoe, OSCP, Director of Information Security, US Signal

 When it comes to securing modern technology environments, it’s common for practitioners to seek a magical silver bullet that will remedy all their security problems.
-This might take the form of a new “blinky box” such as a firewall, a security information and event management (SEIM) solution, or a cloud-hosted endpoint defense and response (EDR) solution.
+This might take the form of a new “blinky box” such as a firewall, a security information and event management (SEIM) solution, or a cloud-hosted eXtended detection and response (XDR) solution.
 Unfortunately, these kinds of services and technologies never quite live up to their promises.
 Security holes remain to be exploited, or attack patterns evolve past the current state of protection.

 A more effective approach is to look at security from a holistic perspective and build a system that minimizes the impact of any one protection being bypassed.
 Defense in Depth (DiD) is a mindset along those lines.
 It builds multiple layers of controls that complement each other in protecting critical data.